 - Between people who are in close contact with one another (within about 6 feet).

 - Through respiratory droplets produced when an infected person coughs or sneezes.

-2. It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or eyes, but this is not thought to be the main way the virus spreads.
+2. It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their mouth, nose, or eyes, but this is not thought to be the primary way the virus spreads.

-What should I do if I am a close contact to someone with COVID-19?
+What should I do if I am in close contact with someone with COVID-19?